-The fundamental practical attributes important for engineering careers from manufacturing techniques to the analysis and risk assessment of engineering systems and approaches are included in this area.
-Programming is increasingly important whether it is coding software such as MATLAB or Python or using other software to model and solve problems.
-Design projects will test your ability to analyse a complex engineering problem, select appropriate manufacturing techniques to help solve your specific challenge, and use statistics to understand the risks and uncertainty associated with your planned design.
+The fundamental practical attributes important for engineering careers from design and manufacturing techniques to the analysis and risk assessment of engineering and computer systems are included in this area.
+Programming is increasingly important whether it is a higher level computer software development or programming of micro-controllers.
+Engineering and research design projects will test your ability to analyse a complex engineering problem, select appropriate manufacturing techniques to build your prototypes to help solve your specific challenge, and use statistics to understand the risks and uncertainty associated with your planned design.
 You will be introduced to computer programming software through taught modules and use your knowledge to interpret and model large amounts of data as part of practical assignments and projects.

-By the end of your degree students from SEMS will be able to:
+By the end of your degrees students from the Robotics programme will be able to: